According to marketing giant Hubspot, 64% of businesses have “established value propositions”.

 But beyond that, it presents the most compelling reasons why a prospective buyer should become a customer and highlights a benefit or feature that sets you apart from every other company in the market.

-Here’s a more vivid example from PandaDoc:
+Here’s an example from Trello:

 Crafting effective value propositions may sound straightforward but the process can be challenging because they need to be distinct, concise and interesting.
 They also need to be user-centric, which means focusing on what users need as opposed to what you offer.

 As you write your value proposition, think about what you’d want to say if you were sitting across the table from a prospect, having an informal conversation.
 Never try to impress a potential customer with a language they don’t use.
 You’ll lose their attention – and likely their business, too.

 And you know what else?

 A value proposition is not: